SebastianS02/Codepath-Project-1/README.md

 Submitted by: **Sebastian Stec**

 This web app: **Displays a schedule for the imaginary team Jaywalkers FC in calendar format.
-Each event on the calenday may have a name, location, color, and if the specified event happens to be a match, a league may be associated with it.
+Each event on the calendar may have a name, location, color, and if the specified event happens to be a match, a league may be associated with it.
 Each event also has its own designated time slot on the calendar.**

 Time spent: **3** hours spent in total